SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 ---------------------------

-Classes have different behavior from structures because they are reference types --- not value types.
+Classes have different behavior from structures because classes are reference types --- not value types.
-A :newTerm:`reference type` is a type whose instance is referenced rather than copied when it is assigned to a variable or constant, or when it is passed to a function.
+A :newTerm:`reference type` is a type whose instance is referenced rather than copied when it's assigned to a variable or constant, or when it's passed to a function.

 Imagine an application that can have multiple windows open and needs to keep track of the currently selected window.